Paying Taxes on Two Homes

 Homebuilders like Ryland Group (RYL), KB Home (KBH), and Beazer Homes (BZH) acquire their fortunes from homeowners, especially retirees, wanting to buy second homes, many times in a different state.
 But when it comes to taxes, where you live is very important.
 People who live where there’s no state income tax, such as Florida and Texas, should avoid paying income tax in other states.
-The one thing you would want to do is make sure you are not paying taxes twice on the same income.
+The one thing you would want to do is make sure you are not paying taxes in two states on the same income.

 Taxes and residency

 There are two ways a state can require you to pay income taxes.
 The first is if you are a resident, and your income is earned from resources within the state.
 And the second is if you earn income within the state even if you’re not a resident of that state.

 For example, let’s say you live in Huntsville and do your business throughout North Alabama.
 To Alabama you are a resident because you live there, and it has the right to tax all of your income.
 Nevertheless, if you earn 30% of your income from doing business in Tennessee, then that state can impose an income tax on that 30%, even if you are not a resident of Tennessee. buying a second home in a different state

 When dealing with multiple states and their income tax systems it can be very difficult.
 However, things can get worse if you live in two different states during various times of the year (as owners of multiple homes usually do).